MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-prerequisites.md

 1. On the **Servers, databases and web apps** page, select **Create project**.

 1. On the **Create project** page:
-    1. enter your subscription.
+    1. Enter your subscription.
-    1. Enter the resource group, or select it if pre-existing.
+    1. Enter the resource group, or select it if it already exists.
     1. Enter the new project name.
     1. Select a geography region.